ER-DEF-CTF-Erronkak-sortzen/er-def-ctf-zerbitzuen-garapena-eta-hedapena-getxeberriaur/erronka/README.md

 Team 1: The permissions of the uploads folder has changed.
 The checker has detected the change.
 FAULTY Team 1: Upload owner has changed.
 Creating a new user (addsuser froga) and granting new owners (chown froga:froga uploads) The checker has detected the change.
 FAULTY
 Team 1: Team 1 have deleted the uploads folder from the established path.
 The checker has detected the change.
 FAULTY Team 1: Has closed the port 8001.
 The checker has detected the change.
-FAULTY.
+DOWN.

 # License notes
 Parts from: